Skip to Content

 Test your mettle on the hike to Floe Lake

 Are you up for a serious challenge?
 This hike to Floe Lake is definitely up there with some of the most difficult single-day routes we’ve been on, but the views make it oh-so worth it!
-All-in-all, it’s about a 21-kilometer (13-miles) roundtrip (out and back) from the Floe Lake parking lot.
+All-in-all, it’s about a 21-kilometer (13-mile) roundtrip (out and back) from the Floe Lake parking lot.

-The trail officially ends at the Floe Lake Backcountry Campground where you can opt to stay if you have a booking or enjoy some time at the lake and hike back to your car.
+The trail officially ends at the Floe Lake Backcountry Campground, where you can opt to stay if you have a booking or enjoy some time at the lake and hike back to your car.
 We recommend staying the night, completing this hike in just one day would be very challenging for most, and to us, it makes for a great overnight backcountry hike.

-15. Eat the best fried chicken at Ullr Bar
+17. Eat the best fried chicken at Ullr Bar

 The fried chicken at Ullr Bar, Invermere